 Canfield hires attorney for water service review

-“In the future, we may need a little support and some help in terms of water negotiations, if that landscape currently changes,” said City Attorney Mark Fortunato after a council meeting tonight.
+“In the future, we may need a little support and some help in terms of water negotiations, if that landscape currently changes,” said City Atty.
+Mark Fortunato after a Wednesday council meeting.

 Fortunato is referring to a new agreement between Youngstown and the ABC Water and Storm Water District that allows the district to provide potable water to nearly 800 township residents otherwise drawing well water.